Dom Telford: Crawley Town

 On 24 June 2022, League Two club Crawley Town announced that Telford would join the club on a three-year contract upon the expiration of his contract at Newport County.
 He made his Crawley debut in their 1–0 away loss to Carlisle United on 30 July 2022.
 He scored his first Crawley goal in their 3–2 win over Stockport County.

 Barrow

 On 25 August 2023, Telford signed a two-year deal with EFL League Two side Barrow.

-On 31 January 2025, Telford joined National League side Barnet on loan for the remainder of the season, where he was part of the squad that won the league title.
+On 31 January 2025, he joined National League side Barnet on loan for the remainder of the season, where he was part of the squad that won the league title.

-Telford was released by Barrow at the end of the 2024-25 season.
+He was released by Barrow at the end of the 2024–25 season.

 Gateshead

 On 25 July 2025, Telford joined National League side Gateshead on a two-year deal.